 - in a treatment method in which the work areas of dentistry and anesthesia converge to regulate the cooperation and division of tasks between the two medical specialties.

-According to the DGKiZ, “The risks of nitrous oxide sedation are very low and are less than the effort required for anesthesia treatment, so sedation should be preferred.”
-Furthermore, “inhalation sedation is an important and safe treatment method”.
+According to the DGKiZ, “the risks of nitrous oxide sedation are very low and are below the cost of anesthesia treatment, so sedation is preferable.”
+Furthermore, "Inhalation sedation is an important and safe method of treatment".

 Study Report “Estimating the current use of nitrous oxide sedation in dentistry in Germany”, Dr. Ibraheem Hatout & Prof. Dr. Ch.
 Splieth (2015):

-Quote from the study report: “The results of the study survey show that the success rate of nitrous oxide sedation is surprisingly very high.
+Quotation from the study report: “The results of the study survey show that the success rate of nitrous oxide sedation is surprisingly very high.
 All nitrous oxide treatments work and the dental treatments have been successfully completed.
-Some side effects that have been reported include feeling euphoric and feeling sick.
-No serious side effects or even an interruption of sedation or dental treatment were mentioned.
+Some side effects that have been reported include feeling euphoric and nausea.
+Serious side effects or even interruption of sedation or dental treatment were not mentioned.

-Based on the results of the study, it is astonishing that a large number of general dentists are not convinced of the nitrous oxide sedation or cannot assess the role of nitrous oxide sedation in the dental practice. "
+Based on the results of the study, it is astonishing that the majority of general dentists are not convinced of nitrous oxide sedation or do not know how to assess the role of nitrous oxide sedation in the dental practice. "